Who is Philip Chan, the man against whom S’pore has invoked its foreign interference law?

 He is also president of the Kowloon Club, which helps new immigrants integrate into Singapore society.

 In addition, Mr Chan was a patron of the Kampong Chai Chee Citizens’ Consultative Committee and the Bukit Timah Community Club management committee, and serves as a member of charitable organisation SPD’s resource mobilisation and partnerships committee.

 The People’s Association said in a statement on Feb 2 that he has stepped down from all grassroots appointments.

+Between April 2011 and May 2019, Mr Chan wrote around 30 articles for Singapore Chinese-language news outlet Lianhe Zaobao, primarily in his capacity as president of the Kowloon Club.

 In October 2019, Mr Chan facilitated a public assembly discussing the protests over Hong Kong’s extradition Bill without a permit and was issued a warning by the police.

-In his earlier interview with Chinese Headline New Media, Mr Chan said being overseas has exposed him to various voices about China, and added that China is often at a disadvantage in the war of public opinion.
+In his earlier interview with Chinese Headline New Media, Mr Chan said being overseas had exposed him to various voices about China, and added that China is often at a disadvantage in the war of public opinion.

 Different media outlets hold different positions, and there are differences in their reports of the same news, he said.

-“For example, despite China’s outstanding and exemplary contributions during the global flight against Covid-19, we see more foreign news media discrediting China’s fight against the epidemic.”
+“For example, despite China’s outstanding and exemplary contributions during the global fight against Covid-19, we see more foreign news media discrediting China’s fight against the epidemic.”

-He also said Western countries have distorted the truth about China, pointing out that China’s diplomatic style has been labelled “wolf warrior diplomacy” and that terms such as “debt traps” have been used to describe its Belt and Road initiative.
+He also said Western countries have distorted the truth about China, pointing out that China’s diplomatic style has been labelled “wolf warrior diplomacy” and that terms such as “debt traps” have been used to describe its Belt and Road Initiative.

 “The Western media has discredited China considerably.
 I believe that we cannot solely rely on the official messages conveyed by Chinese diplomats in public,” he said.

 “We should put more effort in mobilising righteous individuals overseas who dare to speak up for justice, to get them to join the ranks of spreading truths and exposing the hypocrisy of fake news from the West.”

 He added: “I believe it is more convincing and effective, and thus very important, that we turn their weapons against them.”

 Mr Chan said it is the “unshirkable responsibility” of every overseas Chinese to tell good stories about China, as well as promote and transmit traditional Chinese culture.

-As a member of the Chinese Singaporean community, he said he has published articles in Singapore’s Chinese daily, Lianhe Zaobao, but his influence is limited.
+He spoke of having had articles published in Zaobao, but also said his influence was limited.
 “Since we can only do little alone, we therefore need to be more united,” he said.

-He added his hope that after the Two Sessions meetings, the overseas Chinese representatives from around the world can establish an alliance and organise a conference to facilitate exchanges and understanding.
-This can be held annually with the help of the various overseas Chinese affairs offices in China or abroad.
+He also said his hope is that after the Two Sessions meetings, overseas Chinese representatives from around the world can establish an alliance and organise a conference to facilitate exchanges and understanding.

+This can be held annually with the help of the various overseas Chinese affairs offices in China or abroad, he added.
 The aim is to unite and continue to contribute towards telling China’s story well, he said.

 To spread Chinese culture abroad, he urged the relevant government authorities in China to curate a simplified guide for overseas publicity.

-In his interview, he also encouraged young people of all ethnicities to develop a deeper understanding of China, noting that many people who grew up overseas lack sufficient understanding of the country and its Chinese culture.
+In his interview, he also encouraged young people of all ethnicities to develop a deeper understanding of China, noting that many people who grew up overseas lack sufficient understanding of the country and its culture.

 “China is the country that represents the future.
 To understand China, you must first enter China and see China,” he said, adding that he sent his two sons for one-year internships in Beijing and Shanghai, where they saw China’s rapid development and developed a renewed understanding of their father’s ancestral country.

-Mr Chan has 14 days from from Feb 2 to submit representations to the registrar.
+Mr Chan has 14 days from Feb 2 to submit representations to the registrar.

 If he is designated as a politically significant person, he can appeal to Minister for Home Affairs K. Shanmugam against the registrar’s decision.